The City in History

 Module code: HS7251

-This module provides students with a foundation in the study of the urban past.
-How has the idea of a town or city developed across the medieval and modern periods?
-How have relationships of power, such as colonial rule, affected the ways people interacted in urban places over time?
-In what ways have towns and cities been shaped by their rural hinterlands and by environmental factors such as famines and floods?
-By investigating questions like these students will be introduced to the key concepts – space, power, network, environment - through which historians and others aim to understand the urban past.
-In the process students will begin to appreciate how towns have grown and diversified over the past 500 years and the specific historical forms they have taken across time and place.
-By the end of the module students should also have gained a clear sense of the making of the historic environments which we value today.
-For the weekly seminars, they will be expected to have read some of the classic accounts of urban history and to come prepared to discuss and debate them.
+By investigating questions like these, you’ll gain an appreciation of the key concepts - space, power, network, environment - through which historians and others aim to understand the urban past.
+This will give you an understanding of how towns have grown and diversified over the past 500 years and the specific historical forms they have taken across time and place.
+By the end of the module, you will have a clear sense of the making of the historic environments which we value today.